sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 -------------------

-The Hierarchical Signature System (HSS) with Leighton-Micali Hash-Based Signatures (HSS/LMS) consists of three building blocks.
+The Hierarchical Signature System (HSS) with Leighton-Micali Hash-Based Signatures (LMS) consists of multiple components.
 Like most hash-based signature schemes, it uses a One-Time Signature (OTS) at its base, named Leighton-Micali OTS (LM-OTS).
-The public keys of multiple LM-OTS instances compose the leaves of a Merkle tree.
-This composition is the basis of the Leighton-Micali Signature (LMS) method.
-The root node of the LMS Merkle tree defines its public key.
+The public keys of multiple LM-OTS instances compose the leaves of a Merkle tree, called the Leighton-Micali Signature (LMS) tree.
+The root node of the LMS tree defines its public key.
 [RFC8554]_ also provides HSS, a hypertree composition of multiple LMS trees, where the leaves of LMS trees sign the public keys of subsequent LMS trees.
 Table :ref:`HSS/LMS logical components <pubkey/hss_lms/comp_table>` shows an